Trying to choose between Hostinger vs GoDaddy to host your website?

 Although GoDaddy lacks a few features that you’d find with Hostinger, it makes up for it with rather unique free integrations and offerings.

-Some feature highlights include:
+Some feature highlights from their web hosting plans include:

 - Multiple databases.